royalmo/docker-networks/README.md

 > **TASK 9**
 >
-> Check with `ip route` if nodes can communicate to each other.
-Can they also
+> Check with `ip route` if the containers can communicate to each other.
+Can
-> communicate with the host machine?
-Which IP must they use to reach the host
+> they also communicate with the host machine?
+Which IP must they use to reach
-> machine?
-Can all nodes reach Internet (i.e. google.com)?
+> the host machine?
+Can all containers reach Internet (i.e. google.com)?
 >
 > Verify your answers by running the `ping` command.
 You can use the container's
 > name instead of its IPv4.